taylor-curley/cogpsybot/README.md

 # @cogpsybot (Twitter)

-This bot scrapes different websites for new releases in journal articles.
+This bot scrapes different websites for new releases in journal articles related to Cognitive Psychology.
 Currently, we are scraping from:
 - Cognitive Psychology
 - Acta Psychologica
 - Brain and Cognition